 The mission of the University of Kansas is to lift students and society by educating leaders, building healthy communities and making discoveries that change the world.
 As prospective graduate students, you are an essential part of that mission.
 We want to make sure that you are aware of all the unique opportunities and resources that KU has to offer our graduate student innovators, educators, change-makers and leaders on campus.

-The Self Graduate Fellowship will continue to uphold the University of Kansas mission by providing opportunities for intellectual growth and professional development, regardless of a person’s social, cultural, and economic background.
+The Self Graduate Programs will continue to uphold the University of Kansas mission by providing opportunities for intellectual growth and professional development, regardless of a person’s social, cultural, and economic background.